AI Chatbots in UX: Why Reliability Beats Showmanship

 From Smart to Useful

-The best chatbots don't try to impress you.
-They give you exactly what you need and then get out of the way.
-They admit what they can’t do.
-They hand off gracefully to a human.
+The best chatbots don’t try to impress you.
+They give you what you need and get out of the way.
+When they can’t help, they say so — and point to someone who can.

 I’ll take a boring, dependable chatbot over a flashy one any day.
 Because “I don’t know, but here’s a number you can call” is a million times better than fake confidence.